-That really depends on what your short-term and long-term business goals are.
-We recommend that you put some thought into where your business is now and how you want your business to grow before deciding whether the LLC structure is right for you.
+It depends on your short-term and long-term business goals.
+We recommend that you think about where your business is now and how you want your business to grow before deciding whether starting an LLC is right for you.

-How to Form an LLC (Limited Liability Company):
+How to Create an LLC (Limited Liability Company):